earthstar-project/earthstar-docs/docs/reference/earthstar-specification.md

 It would be nice if this was an archival format (corruption-resistant and widely known).

-**Good choices:**
+**Options to consider:**

 * SQLite
 * Postgres
 * IndexedDB
-* leveldb (with extra indexes)
+* leveldb or similar key-value databases (with extra indexes)
 * a bunch of JSON files, one for each document (with extra indexes)

 For exporting and importing data:
-* one giant newline-delimited JSON file
+* one giant newline-delimited JSON file, one document per line, is easier to parse than a giant JSON array of documents.

 ## Querying

 Libraries SHOULD support a standard variety of queries against a database of Earthstar messages.
 A query is specified by a single object with optional fields for each kind of query operation.

+This query format will become standardized because it will be used for querying from one peer to another.
+It's not quite stable yet.

+This only supports relatively simple ways of querying and filtering documents because we want to make it easy to use many different kinds of backend storage which may have limited query capabilities.
+Apps and libraries MAY add extensions for more powerful querying if they're able to, but this should be considered the minimal set for compatability across peers.

-The recommended query object format, expressed in Typescript, is (see [query.ts](https://github.com/earthstar-project/earthstar/blob/main/src/storage/query.ts) for the latest version of this):
+The recommended query object format, expressed in Typescript, is... (see [query.ts](https://github.com/earthstar-project/earthstar/blob/main/src/storage/query.ts) for the latest version of this):

 ```ts
 /**